Some interesting articles about Steadicams

 financial restrictions.

-Steadicam gets used a great deal on corporate shoots because the production
+Steadicam gets used a great deal on corporate shoots because the

-operator back ache - it does that very well!
+to give the operator back ache - it does that very well!

 As a contrast to the sequences we've just seen, here are a couple of

 things I did last year.
-The first is a compilation from a six part drama
+The first is a compilation from a six part

-would be shot on Steadicam .
-This was quite a challenge for me as an operator
+interior and exterior, would be shot on Steadicam .
+This was quite a

-because not only was I doing the Steadicam shots but also all the dolly
+Steadicam shots but also all the dolly shots as well.

 TAPE TWO - Cyw Haul